ncrncornell/CED2AR3/README.md

 it would likely be possible to switch most of these to `mill`, though for now we've used the most appropriate build tool for each case.
 Additionally, we use primary two languages: Scala and Java.
 Some modules are either one or the other, except core-services, which currently uses both languages.

+`ced2ar3-api` provides datatypes that can be used both on the client (compiled to JavaScript) and on the server.
+The client packages that make use of `ced2ar3-api` include services and potentially the `ced2ar3-site` modules, while the client is just `ced2ar3-client`.